Lt.-Gen. John Chester1

 F, #34555, b.
 25 January 1809, d.
 10 December 1884

 Her married name became Baring.
-As a result of her marriage, Lady Arabella Georgina Howard was styled as Baroness Northbrook on 4 January 1866.
+After her marriage, Lady Arabella Georgina Howard was styled as Baroness Northbrook on 4 January 1866.

 Child of Lady Arabella Georgina Howard and Francis Thornhill Baring, 1st Baron Northbrook